tectalichq/public-openai-client-php/README.md

 ## Support

-If you have any questions or feedback, you can submit a support request to the Tectalic developers by going to [https://tectalic.com/support/openai](https://tectalic.com/support/openai).
+If you have any questions or feedback, please use the [discussion board](https://github.com/tectalichq/public-openai-client-php/discussions).

 ## License